gitbls/pistrong/README.md

 # pistrong
-Simplified CA and device cert manager for strongSwan
+Simple CA and device cert manager for strongSwan

 ## Overview